USS Carl Vinson (CVN 70) Conducts Routine Operations at Sea

 |0

-This work, USS Carl Vinson (CVN 70) Conducts Routine Operations at Sea [Image 11 of 11], by SR Pablo Chavez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Carl Vinson (CVN 70) Conducts Routine Operations at Sea [Image 5 of 5], by PO1 Marcus Stanley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.